sirthias/swave/docs/src/paradox/usage/basics.md

 signals from their peers, depending on their own logic and configuration.
 In the process data elements will start to flow from the @ref[spouts] to the @ref[drains].

-A @scaladoc[Piping] can only be started once.
+A @scaladoc[StreamGraph] can only be started once.
 Trying to start it a second time will result in an
 @scaladoc[IllegalReuseException].